angular/protractor/docs/frameworks.md

 Using Mocha
 -----------

 _Note: Limited support for Mocha is available as of December 2013.
-For more information, see the [Mocha GitHub site](http://visionmedia.github.io/mocha/)._
+For more information, see the [Mocha documentation site](http://mochajs.org/)._

 If you would like to use the Mocha test framework, you'll need to use the BDD interface and Chai assertions with [Chai As Promised](http://chaijs.com/plugins/chai-as-promised).